Dajnowicz/Seahawks_Application2019/README.md

 *Players Carousel*

 Used basic switch case to change number of players.
-Thats how i got them to rotate and do full run from 0 to n where n is equals to number of players.
+Thats how I got them to do full run from 0 to n where n equals to number of players.

 *Scroll View*